Smittybilt x20 10k Winch Assembly

 The Smittybilt x20 10k Winch is not designed to hold or lower loads and is not recommended for trailer use.

 This winch must be directly connected to a battery and the battery must be under constant charge (truck is running) when operating a winch.
 A minimum of a 650 CCA (Cold Cranking Amps) battery in good condition is required for winch use.
-Inadequate, or weak batteries can cause erratic operation and may damage winch, battery, and or charging system.
+Inadequate, or weak batteries can cause erratic operation and may damage the winch, battery, and or charging system.

 Many factory batteries do not have enough capacity for winch use.
-Check your battery and if your battery is lower than 650 CCA, the consider a battery upgrade for your 4Runer.
+Check your battery and if your battery is lower than 650 CCA, consider a battery upgrade for your 4Runer.
 If you are looking to run the most power you can to your winch, find the highest CCA rated and MRC (minute reserve capacity) that will fit in your truck.
 Higher MRC ratings mean that your battery can power the winch for longer periods of time before the battery dies or the performance of the winch begins to fall off.

 With continuous winch amp draw, you will deplete a fully charged battery rapidly if not connected to an adequate source of charge (Alternator while the truck is running).

 If winch power leads need to be extended, zero gauge or thicker must be used.
-If the winch is using a remote location battery must be located as close to winch as possible with as short of a run as possible to the winch.
+If the winch is using a remote location battery must be located as close to the winch as possible with as short of a run as possible to the winch.
 Your battery must receive at least a 90 amps or higher charge when wenching.

 Winch in small increments to allow battery voltage to recover.
 When winching, the battery discharge is faster than your alternator can charge it.
 Take a break every minute to reduce the load on the battery and keep up the charge.
 Low battery voltage will damage the winch and may damage the electrical system and battery.